awslabs/aws-container-images-toolkit/source/README.md

 ## Examples

-Run the script to recursively detech Dockerfiles in your current directory.
+Run the script to recursively detect Dockerfiles in your current directory.

 ```
 ./detect-images.sh